abdrahmansoltan/Learning-Notes/Frontend/JavaScript/4-ASYNC.md

   ```

   - > Note that the order of the resulting array members is the same as in its source promises.
 Even though the first promise takes the longest time to resolve, it’s still first in the array of results.

+- It waits for all promises to resolve and not just the first one to resolve, and then it returns an array of the results of the promises.

 - takes an iterable (`array`) of promises as an input, and returns a single Promise that resolves to an `array` of the results of the input promises which you can use array methods like `map()` on it, **but** notice that in `map()` it returns array of `promises and not values`, so we should use `promise.all()` again on this array to get the values